csigueros/azure-docs.es-es/articles/mysql/flexible-server/tutorial-query-performance-insights.md

 --value all

-# Set log_min_duration_statement time to 10 sec

-# This setting will log all queries executing for more than 10 sec.
-Please adjust this threshold based on your definition for slow queries
+# Set log_min_duration_statement time to 10 seconds.
+This setting will log all queries that execute for more than 10 seconds.
+Adjust this threshold based on your definition for slow queries.

 az mysql server configuration set \
 --name log_min_duration_statement \